satellite-image-deep-learning/techniques/README.md

 * [piq](https://github.com/photosynthesis-team/piq) -> a collection of measures and metrics for image quality assessment
 * [FFA-Net](https://github.com/zhilin007/FFA-Net) -> Feature Fusion Attention Network for Single Image Dehazing
 * [DeepCalib](https://github.com/alexvbogdan/DeepCalib) -> A Deep Learning Approach for Automatic Intrinsic Calibration of Wide Field-of-View Cameras
+* [PerceptualSimilarity](https://github.com/richzhang/PerceptualSimilarity) -> LPIPS is a perceptual metric which aims to overcome the limitations of traditional metrics such as PSNR & SSIM, to better represent the features the human eye picks up on

 ## Image registration
 Image registration is the process of transforming different sets of data into one coordinate system.
 Typical use is overlapping images taken at different times or with different cameras.